linuxsw/meeting-minutes-app/SETUP_REQUIREMENTS.md

 1. Delete the `node_modules` directory
 2. Delete the `package-lock.json` file
 3. Run: `npm install --legacy-peer-deps`

+### Missing react-beautiful-dnd Error
+If you see an error about missing react-beautiful-dnd:
+1. Run: `npm install react-beautiful-dnd @types/react-beautiful-dnd --legacy-peer-deps`
+2. Restart the development server

 ### Port Already in Use
 If port 3000 is already in use: